 Leadership is a delicate balance.
 Some supervisors want to be friends with those under them, but then struggle when it’s time to provide discipline.
 Other supervisors approach their duties from the perspective of a drill sergeant or even a tyrant and are therefore never able to bring out the best in their staff.

-As the boss (or manager, or supervisor, or whatever your title happens to be), you are there to inspire and motivate your staff, to unite them under a shared vision, and to make the difficult decisions that will steer the company.
+As the boss (or manager, or supervisor, or whatever your gym owner title happens to be), you are there to inspire and motivate your staff, to unite them under a shared vision, and to make the difficult decisions that will steer the company.
 You must provide accountability, but without micromanaging.
 You must be confident in yourself yet able to admit when you don’t know something.
 If this all sounds rather impossible, it only goes to show how difficult it truly is to be an effective leader.

 Gym Employee Engagement Tip #3 – Make Your Gym a Team Environment